jssosoTo/ListTalk_Vue/README.md

 ## About Project

-Project Version: 1.0.4
+Project Version: 1.1.0

 ## What will be updated next time?

 - 2024/11/09

-1. Add some new futures in the Calendar page.
+1. Add some new futures in the Calendar page.[x]
 2. Fix bug where the numbers in the sidebar do not update when you check all tasks of the outdated task page.[x]
 3. Make the light theme's UI more user-friendly[x]
 4. Add translate button